apcandsons/bisket/README.md

 # bisket

-Tired of waiting for deployment?
-Let’s enjoy the ***blazing-fast deployment*** in a bitesize!!

-## Motivation

-Container technology is great, but the deploy experience is just horrible.

-Image creation is time-consuming, difficult to optimize, and lacks scalability.
-After it's available in the repository, it needs to be pulled, mounted, and then there's the additional overhead involved in running a new instance and updating traffic.
-This process consumes a significant amount of time for engineers daily.
-In my opinion, this technology is over-engineered, resulting in the wastage of substantial networking and computing resources every day.
+Bisket is a reverse proxy server that quickly switches versions when you push a new tag to your repository.

-bisket is a lightweight application switcher, designed to be used in a critical applications where turnover speed matters.
+It is designed to be used in a critical application where turnover speed matters.
 It provides a seamless way to switch between different applications versions without consuming your time, enhancing productivity while ensuring a reliable and smooth deployment experience.

 ## tl;dr